 This course introduces students to the directing process through observation and practice.
 Topics include script analysis, casting, production coordinating, and rehearsing with actors.
-Students will direct one, two, and/or three actor scenes.
+Course will culminate in the student's direction of a short one-act play.
 THE 320 and 420 will be run concurrently Prerequisite: THE 111.
 Alternate years, Spring, even years.